education at strelka

-Architects and researchers from AMO, McKinsey, MIT, Hyper Island, The Why Factory, the ‘Meganom’ Bureau, Alexander Brodsky, Arch Daily and many others have taught, given lectures and consulted with students at Strelka.
+Each year the programme is curated and redesigned as the Institute introduces a new theme, curriculum and network of faculty experts.
+Architects and researchers from top universities, architecture and design offices and companies, such as AMO, MIT, Yale University, Princeton University, The Why Factory, the ‘Meganom’ Bureau, Alexander Brodsky, Hyper Island, Archdaily and many others have taught, given lectures and consulted students at Strelka.

 Strelka aspires to create a better future that largely depends on the development of human capital.
-Strelka graduates go on to collaborate with city administrations and are employed in various government departments and agencies, such as the Russian Ministry of Culture and Ministry of Transport; they head architectural competitions and work for Russian and international architectural firms (AMO, Herzog&De Meuron, Bureau ‘Meganom’, Wowhaus, Alexander Brodsky); they are also to be found contributing to key online and offline media as authors and experts as well as writing books.
+Strelka graduates go on to establish their own design practices, collaborate with city administrations and are employed in various cultural and government departments and agencies, such as the Russian Ministry of Culture and Ministry of Transport; they head architectural competitions and work for Russian and international architectural firms (AMO, Herzog De Meuron, Bureau ‘Meganom’, Wowhaus, Alexander Brodsky); they are also contributing to key online and offline media as authors and experts as well as writing publications.